 - All developers are human and by design human beings make mistakes.

 - Computer code is very complex and if you are writing code on top of code, things can and often do go amiss.

 - Outside influences can have an impact, especially in time-sensitive projects.
 We’ve all heard the PM ask the dev ‘is it ready yet?’

 Add these three elements together and you have a perfect storm, ready to cook up some bugs that will scuttle out from the dark recesses of the lines and lines of written code.
 How do we combat these little creepy crawlies?
 Two letters – Q and A.

 When setting up a project for success it is paramount that you have the right amount of QA resource.
 The role is as important as any other member of the development team and unfortunately, it is the first role that gets dropped or cut in a price-sensitive project.
 In my career, I’ve seen it many times on software projects and it’s not a practice CA would condone.

 Of course, developers should show an element of due diligence when writing their code, but it’s the QA’s responsibly to test it with every possible outcome, including edge cases.

 In addition, UAT and QA should never be mentioned in the same breath.
 UAT must be undertaken by real end-users to prove that the software is fit for purpose.
 QA is the guy bending the software to straining point to see if it will crack.
 If a client is new to software development we help educate them on the need for QA resource, as it can be the difference between a product being delivered on time or functioning correctly.

 Now you have got the right amount of QA resource on a project, how do you get the best out of it?

-It’s very easy for a software project to be depicted like a conveyor belt.
+It’s very easy for a software project to be depicted as a conveyor belt.